kimwz/lambda-mysql-event-scheduler/README.md

 AWS Aurora Serverless does not support event scheduler.
 This is alternative script.

-This script requires permission to access to information_schema.
+This script requires permission to access to information_schema, create database, create table.

 #### Test event scheduler
 ```